Iatrogenesis: When Getting Sick Comes from your Cholesterol Medications, By Dr. Millie Lytle, ND, MPH, CNS

-The Mayo Clinic reports that almost 70% of Americans2 are taking at least one prescription medication.
-For health-minded people, over-medicalization is a concern for more than one reason, in no small part because of risk of harms, such as known or expected side-effects and even unknown nutrient deficiencies.
+The Mayo Clinic reports that almost 70% of Americans are taking at least one prescription medication.2 For health-minded people, over-medicalization is a concern for more than one reason, in no small part because of risk of harms, such as known or expected side-effects and even unknown nutrient deficiencies.
 While many drugs have never been studied to evaluate which important nutrients they deplete, we do know the risks of taking many commonly prescribed medications.
-Here is a list of drug-nutrient depletions/interactions as published pharmacist Jerry Hickey.
-3

-weakness (myalgia) or inflammation (myositis) CoQ10, Vitamin D, Magnesium
+• Muscle aches, tenderness, weakness (myalgia) or inflammation (myositis) - Depletes CoQ10, Vitamin D, Magnesium

 CoEnzyme Q10 (CoQ10) deficiency can also lead to heart failure, hypertension, arrhythmias, cardiomyopathy, and atherosclerosis, hyperthyroidism and male infertility6.
 A deficiency in CoQ10 leads to fatigue, mental confusion, tired, heavy and stiff muscles, shortness of breath and forgetfulness6.